Set up Integrity Monitoring

 Before continuing with further Integrity Monitoring configuration steps, test that the rules and baseline are working correctly:

-- Ensure Integrity Monitoring is enabled.
+1. Ensure Integrity Monitoring is enabled.

-- Go to the Computer or Policy editorYou can change these settings for a policy or for a specific computer.
+2. Go to the Computer or Policy editorClosedYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). > Integrity Monitoring > Assigned Integrity Monitoring Rules.
 Click Assign/Unassign.

-- Search for 1002773 - Microsoft Windows - 'Hosts' file modified and enable the rule.
+3. If you are a Windows user, search for 1002773 - Microsoft Windows - 'Hosts' file modified and enable the rule.
 This rule raises an alert when changes are made to C:\windows\system32\drivers\etc\hosts.

-- Search for 1003513 - Unix - File attributes changes in /etc location and enable the rule.
+If you are a Linux user, search for 1003513 - Unix - File attributes changes in /etc location and enable the rule.
 This rule raises an alert when changes are made to the /etc/hosts file.

-- Go to Events & Reports > Integrity Monitoring Events to verify the record of the modified host file.
+6. Go to Events & Reports > Integrity Monitoring Events to verify the record of the modified host file.
 If the detection is recorded, the Integrity Monitoring module is working correctly.

-When Integrity Monitoring scans are performed
+Types of Integrity Monitoring scans

 There are three options for performing Integrity Monitoring scans: